jgkawell/feedback_cclfd/README.md

 You'll need to have three terminals open to run this system.
 In each, you'll need to run the following commands which I have numbered below:

-1. cd ~/ws_moveit && ./intera.sh sim && roslaunch lfd_experiments feedback.launch
+1. `cd ~/ws_moveit && ./intera.sh sim && roslaunch lfd_experiments feedback.launch`
-2. cd ~/ws_moveit && ./intera.sh sim && roslaunch feedback_visualizations rviz_main.launch
+2. `cd ~/ws_moveit && ./intera.sh sim && roslaunch feedback_visualizations rviz_main.launch`
-3. cd ~/ws_moveit && ./intera.sh sim && roslaunch feedback_master sim.launch
+3. `cd ~/ws_moveit && ./intera.sh sim && roslaunch feedback_master sim.launch`

 The first part of each of those commands simply sets you up in the simulated Sawyer robot environment. `feedback.launch` sets up all the needed robot subsystems for running Sawyer within Gazebo and initializes it for the CC-LfD skill execution system. `rviz_main.launch` sets up an Rviz window to display path planning and scene objects. `sim.launch` actually runs the simulation as a demo of a cup hand off skill repair scenario.

 NOTE: If you're not running this in simulation, the system currently works only on a Sawyer arm, using the webcam in the primary computer and must be connected to an OptiTrack motion capture system.
-The steps above assume that you are connected to the same network as both the Sawyer and the OptiTrack and that all necessary setup on those systems have been made.
+This requires a lot more setup and instructions than can be covered here.